 Sao Paulo is the financial heart of Brazil and the largest city in Brazil.
 There is a strong rivalry between this city and Rio de Janeiro.

-If you found this information about Brazil useful, share it with others:
+If you found this guide about Brazil interesting or useful, let others know about it: